<-Foreward Go to ToC Scope->

 1. Capitalised Terms are defined in Table 1 if they are specific to this Technical Specification and in Table 2 if they are shared with other MPAI Technical Specifications.

-2. Words beginning with a capital letter that have an equivalent word beginning with a small letter represent the “digital twin” of that word.
+2. Words beginning with a capital letter have an equivalent word beginning with a small letter represent the “digital twin” of that word.

 3. Chapters and the Annexes are Normative unless they are labelled as Informative.